SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Consider to allocate controller classes on stack(use const T& instead of std::shared_ptr/std::unique_ptr)
 * Generalize core type of Matricies, so that it can support also double
 * Render Meshes
 * Camera Control